padok-team/Padok-Stack/terraform/README.md

     -> But they are compatible with the latest v0.11.x version: v0.11.4 -> So we will use Terraform v0.11.4 whenever needed, until the necessary module updates are released

+We will however use the latest version for compatible configs (E.g. buckets).

 Authentication & authorization
 ------------------------------

+**Terraform access to GCP:**
+ - In order for Terraform to be able to use GCP APIs, you need to:
+    - have a service account
+    - download the associated API key
+    - set the "credentials" variable in `vars_gen.auto.tfvars` file to the path of the key
+ - Note that for testing purposes you can use the default service account of the padok-training-lab project

 **GCP required APIs:**
  - gke